What to expect from Treatment, our Qualifications & what if you are unhappy with your treatment.

 What to expect from Osteopathic Treatment & what to do if you're not happy with your treatment.

-At your initial appointment I will complete a comprehensive case history.
+At your initial appointment the Osteopath will complete a comprehensive case history.
 This will include information about the current complaint, the time frame, and any aggravating and relieving factors.
-I will then ask some questions about your past medical history.
+We will then ask some questions about your past medical history.
 There may be previous operations or accidents that may have occurred a long time ago but that may still have an influence on the current problem.

-Following this, I will start my osteopathic assessment.
-You may be asked to undress to your underwear depending on which area(s) I need to assess.
+Following this, the Osteopath will start the osteopathic assessment.
+You may be asked to undress to your underwear depending on which area(s) we need to assess.
 You are welcome to bring a chaperone with you to the treatment, and you may bring shorts and a vest if that helps you to feel more comfortable.
-All children under the age of 16 must be accompanied by a parent or guardian.
+All children under the age of 16 must be accompanied by a parent or legal guardian.

-I will normally ask you to perform some simple movements while I assess the function (movement) of your body and determine any restricted areas.
-I may also do some other tests to help me reach a working diagnosis.
+We will normally ask you to perform some simple movements while we assess the function (movement) of your body and determine any restricted areas.
+We may also do some other tests to help us reach a working diagnosis.

-I will use my hands to palpate relevant areas of your body, with your consent, to gain information relating to your symptoms.
-I will explain my findings to you to help you understand what treatment may entail and decide whether you are happy to go ahead with the treatment.
+We will use our hands to palpate relevant areas of your body, with your consent, to gain information relating to your symptoms.
+We will explain our findings to you to help you understand what treatment may entail and decide whether you are happy to go ahead with the treatment.

-If I have any concerns about the suitability of osteopathic treatment for you, then I will discuss this with you and refer you to your G.P. or other health professional.
+If we have any concerns about the suitability of osteopathic treatment for you, then we will discuss this with you and refer you to your G.P. or other health professional.

 Having any physical therapy treatment whether for preventative care, rehabilitation or to manage a recent acute condition, usually involves some hands-on treatment; this often leads to temporary side effects.
 It's common to feel a little stiff or sore the next day following the initial treatment.
 This usually lasts 24-48 hours.
 It is also common to feel tired or to have a temporary headache after treatment.
 Occasionally it is possible to experience much less common side effects that are more severe and/or last longer than a few days.